 "Bylaws" means a set of rules adopted by a home health agency for governing the agency's operation.
 "Change of Ownership (CHOW)" see "Modification of Ownership and Control (MOC)".

-"Clinical Director" means a registered nurse who is sufficiently qualified to provide general supervision and direction of the services offered by the home health agency and who has at least 1 year of home health care and administrative/supervisory health care experience.
-The "Clinical Director" and "Director" may be the same individual if that individual is dually qualified.

-"Companion Services" means provision of social interaction for an individual primarily in her/his place of residence.
-A companion may provide such services as cooking, housekeeping, errands, etc.
+- "Clinical Director" means a registered nurse who is sufficiently qualified to provide general supervision and direction of the services offered by the home health agency and who has at least one year of home health and administrative/supervisory experience; - "Clinical Records" means a written account of all services provided a patient by the home health agency, as well as other pertinent information necessary to provide care. - "Companion Services" means provision of social interaction for an individual primarily in her/his place of residence.
+A companion may provide such services as cooking, housekeeping, errands, etc. - "Contractor" means an agency that holds a valid business license and provides staffing services to the home health agency.

-"Complaint" means a formal or informal written or verbal notification of patient issues that can be immediately addressed by staff who are present at the time of the complaint.

-"Contractor" means an agency that holds a valid business license and provides staffing services to the home health agency.